 Taxi:Taxis are available from outside all terminals (journey time to the city centre: 20-30 minutes; fixed fare: €30).
 Passengers should make sure the meter is turned on at the beginning of the journey and they are advised not to accept any offers of taxis inside the terminal building – official taxis are white in colour with a red stripe.
 AeroCity-Ares Mobile (tel: +34 91 747 7570) provides chauffeur-driven cars.

 Madrid Barajas Airport has two banks in each of Terminals 2 and 4.
 There are also bureaux de change and ATMs dotted throughout the airport.

-Wi-Fi is available in all terminals, the first 15 minutes are free.
+Wi-Fi internet access is available in all terminals (the first 30 minutes are free of charge).
 Additionally, there are almost 100 internet points positioned within the terminals, along with several mobile phone charging points.
 A post office is located on the ground floor of Terminal 1.

 There are more than 30 cafés, bars and restaurants at Madrid Barajas Airport, distributed throughout the terminals.

 A selection of more than 100 shops can be found at the airport, including duty-free for passengers leaving the European Union.
 Items available range from local produce and souvenirs to jewellery and electronics.

 Lost property offices are situated in Terminals 1 (tel: +34 91 393 6119) and 4 (tel: +34 91 746 6439), while left-luggage facilities (tel: +34 917 466 065) can be found in Terminals 1, 2 and 4.

-There are nurseries in Terminals 2 and 4 and a children’s playground in Terminal 2.
+There are nurseries for young children in Terminals 2 and 4 and a children’s playground in Terminal 2.
 Pharmacies are located in Terminals 1, 2 and 4, while first aid stations can be found in Terminals 2 and 4.
 Madrid Barajas Airport also has chapels in Terminals 1, 2 and 4 and travel agencies and tour operators in the arrivals areas of the terminals.

 Seven fully equipped meeting rooms are available for hire (tel: +34 91 393 6519) at Madrid Barajas Airport.
 A full-service business centre (tel: +34 91 333 7024; www.businesscenterbarajas.com) is located in Terminal 4 and there are VIP lounges in all terminals.